Water fluoridation by country: Austria

 Austria has never implemented fluoridation due to an adequate level of fluoride in drinking water according to a study conducted in 1993.
 (Nell A, Sperr W. Fluoridgehaltuntersuchung des Trinkwassers in Osterreich 1993 [Analysis of the fluoride content of drinking water in Austria 1993].
 Wien Klin Wochenschr.
 1994;106(19):608-14.
 German.
 PMID 7998407.)

 Belgium

 Belgium does not fluoridate its water supply, although legislation permits it.

 Czech Republic

 Czech Republic (previously Czechoslovakia) started water fluoridation in 1958 in Tábor.
 In Prague fluoridation started in 1975.
 It was stopped in Prague in 1988 and subsequently in the whole country.
 Since 2008 no water has been fluoridated.
 Fluoridated salt is available.

 Croatia

-Croatia does not fluoridate its water.
+Croatia does not fluoridate their tap water.

 Denmark

 Denmark has released test results for levels of various water contaminants, including fluoride, in the drinking water of some cities: Copenhagen, Brøndby, Albertslund, Dragør, Hvidovre, Rødovre, Vallensbæk, and Herlev.

 Estonia

 There is no water fluoridation in Estonia.
 About 5% of the population may be exposed to excessive natural fluoride in drinking waters, and there are measures to remove excess fluoride.
+About 4% of Estonians drink high-fluoride drinking water and are exposed to toxic effects of fluoride.